This topic grew out of a broader subject – sport in Kandos in the 1920s (thank you Donna Upton for that suggestion).

 Coursing meetings drew interest from town workers but prominent town names appeared on the committee including Dr Darton (patron) as well as Edwards, Walsh, Hayes, Lloyd and Couper.

 Kandos as a new aspirational town was ready to take on something new.
 In 1927 the tin-hare was introduced to Sydney from America and Kandos first introduced it in 1931.
-Now it was called Tin-hare or Mechanical Racing and greyhounds ran a circuit course (though, surprisingly coursing continued till the 1970s as Australia’s last blood sport).
+At that time it was called Tin-hare or Mechanical Racing and greyhounds ran a circuit course (though, surprisingly coursing continued till the 1970s as Australia’s last blood sport).
 Like other betting sports it was controlled by legislation, restricted to licensed grounds and certain days.
 The main opposition came, no longer from animal welfare activists, but from anti-gambling campaigners, of which there were many in Kandos and Rylstone.
 Tin-hare racing, they said, would bring undesirables to the town, interfere with other sport, encourage gambling and harm families.

 Though greyhound racing was never established in Kandos, there continues to be breeders and followers.
 In the 1960s Kandos Queen and Kandos Prince made a name for themselves in city greyhound race meetings.